-Re: Introductory Letter for Actuarial Section for North Dakota Public Employees Retirement System Financial Report for Fiscal Year Ended June 30, 2011
+Re: Introductory Letter for Actuarial Section for North Dakota Public Employees Retirement System Financial Report for Fiscal Year Ended June 30, 2012

 The North Dakota Public Employees Retirement System is a funded retirement plan.
-The Retirement System's basic financial objective is to establish and receive contributions that remain relatively level as a percentage of active member payroll over a long period of years.
+One of the Retirement System's basic financial objective is to establish and receive contributions that remain relatively level as a percentage of active member payroll over a long period of years.